 Fortunately, sales of the more upmarket Land Rovers more than compensated for this loss of market and Solihull engineering continued to be innovative in the best traditions of the Wilks family who bequeathed to the company an ethos that continues to breed success.

 The period from 1974-1977 effectively destroyed Triumph as a viable quality brand.
 A damaging strike crippled production in late 1974 as the parent company ran out of money, led by Eddie McGarry, one of the joint leaders of British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC), and a key figure in Lord Ryder’s plans for worker participation.

 Triumph dies; Jaguar rescued

 The replacement for the Dolomite, the SD2 was axed, and in 1978 the TR7 assembly plant in Speke was closed after the long, much publicised strike that broke out on the day Michael Edwardes became Chairman of British Leyland.
 Along with Speke went the Triumph Lynx (above), a V8-powered four-seater coupe version of the TR7, which was intended to replace the Stag.
-By closing Speke Number Two, Michael Edwardes dealt a blow to the jobs for life culture that permeated British Leyland.
-The decision to close Speke Number Two marked the end of the Rover-Triumph expansion programme announced by Lord Stokes back in May 1973.
+By closing Speke No.2, Michael Edwardes dealt a blow to the jobs for life culture that permeated British Leyland.
+The decision to close Speke No.2 marked the end of the Rover Triumph expansion programme announced by Lord Stokes back in May 1973.

 Jaguar’s fortunes were not helped by being shackled to the parent British Leyland combine whose reputation for strikes and poor quality was reported by the media in the lucrative American market.